Which Vehicle is Cheaper to Insure: Honda Civic or Toyota Corolla?

 Shopping for a car is no easy task.
 There are many factors that you need to consider before making this large purchase.
 It is important to look at cars that are going to provide you with the most value for the money that you pay for it.

-In order to determine the true cost of owning different types of vehicles you will need to look at the big picture.
-The true cost of owning a particular vehicle will include the maintenance costs, repair costs, financing fees, fuel costs, depreciation, and the cost to insure a particular vehicle over a span of at least 5 years.
+In order to determine the true cost of owning different types of vehicles, you will need to look at the big picture.
+The true cost of owning a particular vehicle will include the maintenance costs, repair costs, financing fees, fuel costs, depreciation, and the cost to insure a particular vehicle over a span of at least five years.

 Comparing the Costs of Owning a Honda Civic Over a Toyota Corolla

-When comparing the costs of the Toyota Corolla andthe Honda Civic one will quickly see that the costs for taxes, fees, depreciation, and financing are very close.
-In addition, the cost for fuel for both vehicles is very similar.
-So where does the difference come in?
+When comparing the costs of the Toyota Corolla and the Honda Civic, one will quickly see that the costs for taxes, fees, depreciation, and financing are very close.
+In addition, the cost of fuel for both vehicles is very similar.
+So, where does the difference come in?
 Surprisingly, the cost difference between these two vehicles is in insuring each of these vehicles.